To my mind, a Thanksgiving dinner just isn’t complete without a delicious twice baked potatoes recipe.

 - Place a foil on the middle rack and then put whole potatoes on it.
 Bake them at 400°F for 45-60 minutes until the skin feels crisp.
-Turning the potatoes once or twice while baking.
+Turn the potatoes once or twice while baking.
 Total cook time will vary depending on the size of the potatoes.

 - Let potatoes cool for 10 minutes.
 Then cut the top off each potato and scoop out the inside.

 - Spoon it all back into the potato skins.
 Top the potatoes with the remaining cheese and bacon.
-Return potatoes to the baking sheet and bake at 400°F for another 5-10 minutes, until the cheese melted.
+Return potatoes to the baking sheet and bake at 400°F for another 5-10 minutes, until the cheese melts.

 - Garnish with chopped 1 tsp cilantro and serve while potatoes are still hot.